norachams/Norachams/README.md

 ***

-<h3 align="left">👩🏻‍💻 About Me:</h3>
+<h3 align="left">👩🏻‍💻 Hey there, I am Nora</h3>

-* 📚 I am a fourth-year double degree student studying computer science and business administration.
+* 📚 I am a double degree student studying computer science and business adminstration

 * 💡 I enjoy building projects that solve real problems I encounter and allow me to learn through the process.

 * 🧗🏻‍♀️ I am also a rock climber who enjoys spending time outdoors.

-* 🐱 I also LOVE animals, I have two cats!
+* 📬 You can reach me on: nchamseddin@gmail.com or nchamsed@uwaterloo.ca

-* 📬 Feel free to get in touch with me via email at nchamseddin@gmail.com or connect on LinkedIn.
-I would love to chat!
+* 🔗 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/norachamseddin/)